May 15, 2020

 While Wolfeboro is arguably the epicenter of classic wooden boats in New England, you don’t need to own a vintage Hacker-Craft or Lyman to visit what many consider the best natural freshwater harbor in the region.

-“It’s really the quintessential bay,” says Steve Durgan, General Manager of Goodhue & Hawkins Navy Yard, a historic 113-year-old marina.
+“It’s really the quintessential bay,” says Steve Durgan, General Manager of Goodhue & Hawkins Boat Yard, a historic 113-year-old marina.
 “It has that clamshell shape—a narrow entrance that widens out.
 And it’s naturally protected.”

 Wolfeboro is an exceptionally picturesque and friendly community for boaters.
 Mary DeVries, Executive Director of the Wolfeboro Area Chamber of Commerce, loves to brag about the variety of aquatic activities in her town.
 “We have powerboating, kayaking, canoeing, swimming,” she says.
 In addition, Wolfeboro is extremely walkable, with scores of restaurants, shops and other diversions within an easy stroll of the waterfront.